 Indonesia is a fantastic choice for budget conscious backpackers and travellers, and this article will help you plan exactly how much to budget for a month in this awesome country.

 Indonesia is an amazing destination in its own right and an absolute must on any travelers trip around south east Asia.
 Unlike some of its neighbouring countries such as Thailand or Malaysia which has seen prices creep up in recent years, Indonesia is still a very cheap destination, and backpackers on a budget can still travel relatively comfortably here.

-All prices are correct as of January 2016 and are based on an approximate exchange rate of 19,500 IDR to £1 GBP.
-This of course is subject to change at any time, and prices fluctuate dependnet on season and other factors too, so adjust your plans accordingly.
+All prices are correct as of time of writing and are based on an approximate exchange rate of 19,500 IDR to £1 GBP.
+This of course is subject to change at any time, and prices fluctuate dependent on season and other factors too, so adjust your plans accordingly.

 I will break up the costs into different sections and then add up the general costs at the end.

 Like most of south east Asia there are a range of accommodation choices in Indonesia.
 The lower budget end of the range is dominated by hostels and homestays, guesthouses, losmens and budget or boutique hotels dominate the mid level budget range and there are good to luxury hotels that can cater for flashpackers or those wanting to splurge.

 If you budget well and minimise monthly costs on basic accommodation you can easily accumulate enough in your budget to spoil yourself from time to time.
 Money can go really far in Indonesia and you can get a lot of luxury for a relatively reasonable price.

 - Average basic budget = £3 – £6 per person per night.

 - Average mid level budget in a private double room = £7 – £20 per person per night.